ICRS/101/2024-Autumn/Assembly Instructions.md

 ![9v-battery](/2024-Autumn/images/9v-battery.jpg)

+## Part 2: Wiring

+You'll now need to add some wires to connect the motor driver to the microcontroller.

 Check everything works as it did when you tested the electronics earlier.
 If it does, well done!
 Your robot is now assembled.

 ![assembled](/2024-Autumn/images/assembled.jpg)